airbytehq/airbyte/docs/connector-development/tutorials/custom-python-connector/6-incremental-reads.md

 }
 ```

-Run another read

-The state messages should include the cursor
+Run another read operation.
+The state messages should include the cursor:
 ```json
 {"type": "STATE", "state": {"type": "STREAM", "stream": {"stream_descriptor": {"name": "surveys", "namespace": null}, "stream_state": {"date_modified": 1623348420.0}}, "sourceStats": {"recordCount": 0.0}}}
 ```

 And update the sample state to a timestamp earlier than the first record.
 There should be fewer records